Rep. Albert Quie

 Former Representative for Minnesota’s 1st District

-Quie, a Republican, was the representative for Minnesota's 1st congressional district from 1957 to 1978.
+Quie was the representative for Minnesota’s 1st congressional district and was a Republican.
+He served from 1957 to 1978.

-The chart is based on the bills Quie sponsored and cosponsored.
+The chart is based on the bills Quie sponsored and cosponsored from Jan 3, 1973 to Oct 15, 1978.
 See full analysis methodology.

 Quie was the primary sponsor of 9 bills that were enacted.
 The most recent include:

 - H.R.
 9449 (95th): A bill to name a certain Federal building in Washington, DC, the Hubert H. Humphrey Building.